CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

 2) Determine authentication method
     There are 2 main ways that you can authenticate ownership of your domain, which is required to get the SSL certificate:
     - HTTP: this only works if your server is publicly accessible on port 80/443.
 I use a custom port, so cannot use this, but if you can, it'll be somewhat easier.
     - DNS: this works even if your server is not publicly accessible at all, or on a non-standard port.
 You'll need to [ensure Posh-ACME has a plugin](https://poshac.me/docs/v4/Plugins/) that works with your DNS provider for the domain you're using.
-If not, you can either write one (like I did), request the creator of Posh-ACME writes one for you, or consider using software other than Posh-ACME.
+If not, you can either write one (like I did), request the creator of Posh-ACME write one for you, or consider using software other than Posh-ACME.

 3) Set up the certificate
     You should only need to do this once.
 To set up the certificate, start by choosing your SSL certificate provider (I use Let's Encrypt), reading their TOS, and requesting a certificate.